-Medicare is required by the Affordable Care Act to implement a program in October 2012 (FY 2013) that links a portion of hospitals payments to their quality and cost of care.
+Medicare is required by the Affordable Care Act to implement a program by October 2012 that links a portion of hospitals payments to their quality and cost of care.
 Under the Hospital Value-Based Purchasing (HVBP) Program, hospitals will receive incentive payments based on their relative performance on certain measures or how much their performance improves compared to a baseline period.

-The Program will fund incentive payments through a percentage withhold of hospitals' Medicare payments for each discharge.
-The initial payment withhold will be 1 percent but will increase to 2 percent over 5 years.
+The HVBP Program will fund incentive payments through a percentage withhold the hospitals' Medicare payments for each discharge.
+The initial incentive withhold will be 1 percent but will increase to 2 percent over 5 years.
 High performing hospitals could receive incentive payments in excess of their initial withhold while payments to low performing hospitals will remain below their initial withhold.

 | HIVMA | Contact Us